 An extensive catalog of published research enabled by Bio-Rad’s ddPCR technology

 The introduction of digital PCR (dPCR) represented a paradigm shift in the field of quantitative polymerase chain reaction technology.
 Bio-Rad brought digital PCR to another level with the introduction of the revolutionary Droplet Digital PCR (ddPCR) technology.
 This technology - which enables large-scale dPCR analysis of nucleic acid targets in discrete, volumetrically defined water-oil droplet partitions - represents a scalable, practical solution for dPCR implementation.
-Today, with more than 4400 published studies and growing (over 1000 in 2019 alone), nowhere is the power of Droplet Digital PCR technology further apparent than Bio-Rad’s expansive ddPCR Publications Database.
+Today, with more than 6000 published studies and growing, nowhere is the power of Droplet Digital PCR technology further apparent than Bio-Rad’s expansive ddPCR Publications Database.

 Background of digital PCR

 ddPCR technology is based on the concepts of digital PCR analysis and absolute quantification.
 A critical step in digital PCR, and a major departure from conventional PCR, is sample partitioning -- the division of each sample into discrete subunits prior to PCR amplification.

 Following standard PCR setup procedures, the reaction sample is separated into thousands of partitions, each ideally containing a single DNA template.
 Following PCR amplification, each partition is quantified as either having the target sequence or not, either a positive (1) or a negative (0) result.
 The ratio of the number of negative partitions to the total number of partitions in each analyzed sample then forms the basis for quantification – which relies on Poisson statistics, rather than typical methods of counting PCR cycle numbers and estimating target abundance.